-- (i) Drivers entering the Rotax 162 Class will declare themselves as eligible on their race entry form. - (ii) The combined kart and driver weight will be recorded by the Chief Scrutineer before racing commences, and after each heat.
-Competitors failing to make the minimum 162kg weight will cease to be eligible for the Rotax 162 Class trophies. - (iii) Rotax 162 trophies will be awarded to 1 in 3 places for the number of entrants, as per B22.1. - (iv) Competitors entered for the Rotax 162 Class will also be eligible for the main Class 15 trophies.
+- (v) Drivers entering the Rotax 162 Class will declare themselves as eligible on their race entry form. - (vi) The combined kart and driver weight will be recorded by the Chief Scrutineer before racing commences, and after each heat.
+Competitors failing to make the minimum 162kg weight will cease to be eligible for the Rotax 162 Class trophies. - (vii)Rotax 162 trophies will be awarded to 1 in 3 places for the number of entrants, as per B22.1.

+(viii) Competitors entered for the Rotax162 Class will also be eligible for the main Class 15 trophies.